 Within the 90 day period prior to your two year conditional residency card expiring, you must properly file Form I-751.
 If this form is not filed properly or in a timely manner, the conditional resident status will automatically be terminated, and removal proceedings may be initiated against you.

 Violence Against Women Act (VAWA)

-The VAWA was created to allow special routes for certain abused non-citizens to obtained immigration status.
+The VAWA was created to allow special routes for certain abused non-citizens to obtained immigration status by way of family sponsored immigration.
 To qualify, the non-citizen must be the spouse, or child, of an abusive U.S. Citizen or permanent resident.
 If eligible, the applicant may file a self-petitioning process without the knowledge or involvement of the abuser.
 Please note, however, that extensive supporting documents showing evidence of abuse and proof of the relationship to the abuser is required.
 Despite requiring extensive documentation, police reports are not a requirement and will not preclude an application.
 Furthermore, both men and women are eligible to file under VAWA and applicants are eligible for work authorization upon approval of their petition.

 Eligibility requirements for VAWA applications:

 - You are currently married to a U.S. citizen or permanent U.S. resident (green card holder), and the marriage is still valid or was terminated less than two years prior to the petition;